pauloo27/tuner/README.md

 - `/album` or `/a`: Toggle option to show album art (default is false).
 - `/help` or `/h`: List all commands.

+## Storage

+Tuner data (cache and config) is stored at `~/.cache/tuner`.
+Tuner doesn't keep the songs downloaded, the only cached data is the album art (if the feature is enabled) and the info of playlist entries.

 ## License

 <img src="https://i.imgur.com/AuQQfiB.png" alt="GPL Logo" height="100px" />